badidaoud/Smart-Waste-Management-System/README.md

-# Smart Waste Management System
+Real-time garbage bin capacity monitoring over LoRa, with a custom ESP32 PCB and SolidWorks enclosure design.
+Built as a team project through Catalyst Entrepreneurship.# Smart Waste Management System

 A LoRa-based system that monitors garbage bin capacity in real time, aiming to improve collection efficiency and prevent overflow.
 Built through a Catalyst Entrepreneurship project (an optional, non-compulsory program, not coursework).